 Best Hair Brushes 2026 - Best Brush for Different Hair Types & Hair Extensions

-Best Brushes for Curly & Wavy Hair 2026
+Best Hairbrushes for Curly & Coily Hair 2026

 1. Pattern by Tracee Ellis Ross Shower Brush

-Specifically engineered for textured hair, the Pattern Shower Brush is a highly recommended choice for easily tangled curly and wavy hair.
-Its long, comb-style bristles glide effortlessly through tight knots and tangled curls without breaking delicate clumps, while actively defining your natural curl pattern for uniform, bouncy results.
+Starting with the PATTERN Beauty by Tracee Ellis Ross, this brush is a highly recommended choice for easily tangled curly and coily hair.
+Its long, comb-style bristles glide through tight knots and tangled curls without breaking delicate clumps, while actively defining your natural curl pattern for uniform, bouncy results.
 The ergonomic grip handle features a hanging hole for easy shower storage, making this product perfect for in-shower detangling with conditioners and hair masks.
 It makes the once painful process of combing your hair incredibly easy, but use it gently.

 2. Denman D3 Original Styler 7 Row Brush

-A cult favorite among curly hair enthusiasts, the Denman D3 Styler is iconic for enhancing curl shape and adding natural volume.
+Another favorite among curly hair enthusiasts, the Denman D3 Original Styler 7 Row is iconic for enhancing curl shape and adding natural volume.
 Fitted with seven rows of rounded, sculpted nylon pins, this brush gently massages the scalp, boosts blood flow, and glides through textured hair without snagging or pulling.
 It’s perfect for defining spiral curls, smoothing coily strands, and eliminating post-wash frizz.
 This comb is suitable for all wet curly hair styling and creates impressive root lift while preserving curl integrity.
 A simple wrist twist while brushing creates tight, polished spiral curls, while standard brushing delivers soft, uniform waves.

 3. FHI Heat UNbrush® Detangling Hair Brush

-The viral FHI Heat UNbrush is a must-have for unruly curly and wavy hair, thanks to its innovative anti-static, flexible bristles that move with your strands instead of against them.
-Its vented paddle design maximizes airflow to cut down blow-drying time, while the dual-length bristle setup effortlessly detangles stubborn knots and smooths flyaways in one pass.
-There are significantly less shedding and breakage when using this brush compared to traditional wide-tooth combs.
+The FHI Heat UNbrush detangling brush is a must-have for unruly curly and wavy hair, thanks to its anti-static, flexible bristles that move with your strands instead of against them.
+Its vented paddle design maximizes airflow to cut down blow-drying time, while the dual-length bristle setup easily detangles stubborn knots and smooths flyaways in one pass.
+There is significantly less shedding and breakage when using this brush compared to traditional wide-tooth combs.
 It works beautifully on wet hair during conditioning treatments and dry second-day hair refresh, keeping curls defined and frizz-free all day long.

 Best Brushes for Straight Hair 2026